-- a) Stop engine and remove key. - b) Visually inspect machine for any loose hardware or any other possible problem.
-Tighten hardware or correct the problem before operating.

-5.1.9 Service air cleaner.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Visually inspect machine for any loose hardware or any other possible problem.
+Tighten hardware or correct the problem before operating. - 5.1.9 Service air cleaner.